Rapid Mass segregation in small stellar clusters: Introduction

-In all our $N$-body simulations, privileging the clarity of results respect to their generality, we consider the simple case of a bimodal mass spectrum with bodies initially distributed randomly in a sphere of unitary initial radius $R$.
+In all our $N$-body simulations, where we privileged the clarity of results respect to their generality, we consider the simple case of a bimodal mass spectrum with bodies initially distributed randomly in a sphere of unitary initial radius $R$.

 The organization of the paper is: in Sect. \ref{sec:model} we describe the models of stellar systems we adopted and give a description of both the software and hardware resources used to follow their dynamical evolution; in Sect. \ref{sec:results} we present and discuss the results with attention to both the physics of violently relaxing, intermediate $N$, systems and to the possible comparison with observational data of real clusters.
+In Sect. \ref{sec:disc} we discuss the results.
 Finally, in Sect. \ref{sec:concl} we list our conclusions and outline the developments needed to get a better insight into the evolution of open clusters emerging from their mother proto-clouds.